 How do I get there?

-You will be flying into Quito, Ecuador arriving Saturday, September 7th.
-Cheryl or Jim will meet you at the airport.
-Once you have your flight arrangements, please email them to email@example.com.
+You will be flying into Quito, Ecuador arriving on Saturday.
+Cheryl will meet you at the airport.
+We will stay in Quito the first night which is included in your registration.
 In our experience, flights from U.S. and Canada vary from $800 to $1,200 based on where you originate.
 On-line travel sites give great prices if you have the patience to check several times over a week or two.
 You can trust the South American Airlines such as Copa and Taca.
 They are safe, efficient and still include FULL meals on each flight with a glass of wine included!
+Once you have your flight arrangements, please email them to firstname.lastname@example.org.

 Do I need a Visa to enter Ecuador?